 This guide wants to prepare you for the challenges in the daily business of a Product Manager to help your product management career to get going.

 Your product vision should not be a specific plan that shows how to reach a goal.
 Instead, you should keep the product vision and the product strategy – the exact tactics to achieve the goal – separate.
-This enables to change your strategy while staying grounded in your vision.
+This process enables you to change your strategy while staying grounded in your vision.

 A handy tool for describing both the product vision and the product strategy is the Product Vision Board by Roman Pichler.
-Its top section captures the vision, and the ones below state the strategy to realise the vision.
+Its top section captures the vision, and the ones below state the strategy to realize the vision.